devanshdesai/ReddiTray/README.md

 ### Motivation
-The motivation for this project was to primarily to explore Github Electron and Node JS.
+The motivation for this project was to primarily to explore Github Electron and Node.js.
 To me, the idea of creating desktop applications using web technologies is an absolute game-changer.
 The desktop application space is much easier to develop in if you simply know HTML, CSS, and JavaScript.

 ### Technologies